 Table of Contents

 A tennis coach at a hypothetical tennis clinic is evaluating the post-game performance of his top-seeded player.
-He wants to visually present the main types of errors the player made and post discussion with the player, label what the unforced errors were primarily due to.
-After discussion with the player, the coach determines that most of the unforced errors in this particular case were due to the player suffering from the effects of sinusitis.
+He wants to visually present the main types of errors the player made along with the unforced errors.
+Here we will combine this two errors in a pie chart.
+So let`s start the procedure.

 The source data is shown below: